Admissions

 Bachelor's Degree Standards

 A bachelor’s degree from a U.S. regionally accredited institution is required to apply.
 If this degree is completed outside of the United States, evaluated transcripts are to be sent to CASPA.
-A candidate may apply prior to meeting this requirement provided the degree and prerequisites are completed by the Sept.
-1 deadline.
+A candidate may apply prior to meeting this requirement provided the degree and prerequisites are completed and verified by CASPA by the September 1 deadline.
 Official transcripts and evaluations when applicable are to be submitted to CASPA.

 Grade Point Average (GPA) Standards